shibaa987/one-click-hugo-cms-mdesign/site/content/_index.md

     text: "I am a professional Mehndi Designer and people admire my Mehndi Design work across the world.
 Find my designs and you tell yourself what is the difference do you find?"
 intro:
     heading: "What Types of Desgins do we offer?"
-    text: "We offer a lot of varieties and based on people's requirements.
+    text: "We offer a lot of varieties of designs and based on people's requirements.
 We bring you fll hand mehndi designs, Bridal Mehndi designs, Finger Mehndi designs etc."
 products:
     - image: img/illustrations-coffee.svg
-      text: "We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability."
+      text: "Our primary product is the various exclusive designs that we bring for the people."
     - image: /img/illustrations-coffee-gear.svg
-      text: "We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop."
+      text: "Some of our exclusive designs are wprld famous as well."
 values:
     heading: Our values
-    text: Coffee is an amazing part of human culture but it has a dark side too – one of colonialism and mindless abuse of natural resources and human lives.
-We want to turn this around and return the coffee trade to the drink’s exhilarating, empowering and unifying nature.
+    text: We work for customer satisfaction and that's what you get in the end.
 ---